Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: PEP-Based Characterization Showing That Local Updates Accelerate Distributed Optimization

 We use $\mathcal{F}_{\mu, L}$ to denote the class of functions in which each $f \in \mathcal{F}_{\mu, L}$ is $\mu$-strongly convex and $L$-smooth.
 Then we can formulate the PEP as follows:

-Constraint \eqref{interpolation_constraints} guarantees that the points generated by the algorithm can be interpolated by a function in the corresponding functional class.
+Constraint \eqref{interpolation_constraints} guarantees that the function we considered in our PEP is in the corresponding functional class $\mathcal{F}_{\mu, L}$.
 Constraint (\ref{algorithm_constraints}) requires the local states to be compatible with Algorithm 1.
 Constraint \eqref{pep:global optimum} ensures that $x^{\ast}$ is an optimal solution to problem \eqref{problem}, while \eqref{pep:local optimum} guarantees that each $x_i^{\star}$ is a local optimum of $f_i$.
-Conditions (9) capture the relationships between the initial states, the local minimizers, and the global minimizer, extending ideas previously discussed in \cite{pep2023tac}.
+Conditions \eqref{last_two} encode the relationships between the initial states, the local minimizers, and the global minimizer, extending ideas introduced in \cite{pep2023tac}.

 It is worth noting that our PEP formulation differs from the existing PEP results for one-update-per-communication decentralized optimization in \cite{pep2023tac} in three key aspects.
 First, by periodically setting the mixing matrix to the identity matrix, our formulation enables the analysis of multiple local updates between communication rounds.
 In contrast, \cite{pep2023tac} is restricted to decentralized optimization with a single local update per communication under a time-invariant mixing matrix.
 Second, following recent works \cite{zamani2024set, kuwaranancharoen2024minimizer}, we impose more natural constraints \eqref{last_two} on the initial state, the local minimizers, and the global minimizer, whereas \cite{pep2023tac} achieved a similar effect by indirectly bounding the average error in the agents’ initial gradient estimates.
 Third, our formulation is designed to be as compact as possible, reducing the dimension of the resulting SDP variables by at least a factor of two compared with \cite{pep2023tac}.
-This difference is crucial for our analysis, given the high computational cost of solving PEPs, which becomes even more challenging when incorporating multiple local updates.
+That is, we do not explicitly take the states $\{x_i^k\}$, for $i \in \mathcal{S}$ and $k = 1,\ldots, K$, generated by algorithm $\mathcal{M}$ from the initial states $\{x_i^0\}_{i \in \mathcal{S}}$, as decision variables in the PEP, nor do we introduce intermediate variables as in \cite{pep2023tac}.
+Instead, in \eqref{algorithm_constraints}, we express each $x_i^k$ as a linear combination of the initial states, which allows us to reformulate the PEP with fewer variables and constraints.
+This is crucial for our analysis, as solving PEPs is computationally expensive and becomes even more challenging when multiple local updates are incorporated.